ZiadEzat/BDR/README.md

 Equipped Robot that does the work for the bomb disposal experts

 ##Project Overview

-### The Problem
+### Problem

-Terrorism are increasing everywhere and they exist in my country, Egypt.
+Terrorism are everywhere and they exist in my country, Egypt.
 I once watched a bomb disposal expert defusing a time bomb but it unfortunately exploded on him.
+So I decided to do something that could increase their and other's safety

 ### Solution
 I aim to make a robot that keeps the bomb experts, enviroment, and the people safe where you can drive the robot to reach the bomb and defuse it remotely.